timroberton/comsa-portal/README.md

-# COMSA Data Portal
+# COMSA Portal

-Welcome to the COMSA Data Portal repo
+This is the repository for the COMSA Portal

-## INSTALLATION
+## SETUP

 #### Install Docker